-Last month Parliament of Thailand had legalized marijuana-based products for Medical use and it was declared “The first South East Asian country” to legalize Marijuana.
-On 28th Jan 2019, Military government of Thailand suspended its further usage and production for medical use by raising concern that foreign pharmaceutical companies might try to monopolize the market.
+Last month Parliament of Thailand had legalized marijuana-based products for medical use and it was declared “The first southeast Asian country” to legalize Marijuana.
+On 28th Jan 2019, the Military government of Thailand suspended its further usage and production for medical use by raising concern that foreign pharmaceutical companies might try to monopolize the market.

-Many foreign companies wanted to take the benefit from this law and were competing cut throat to mark their existence.
+Many foreign companies wanted to take the benefit of this law and were competing cutthroat to mark their existence.
 Well established foreign companies like Britain’s GW Pharmaceuticals and Japan’s Otsuka Pharmaceutical had applied for patents in Thailand but now their applications are on hold.

-Thai Government had passed marijuana usage for benefit of Thai Companies but always feared foreign companies might try to monopolize market.
+Thai Government had passed marijuana usage for benefit of Thai Companies but always feared foreign companies might try to monopolize the market.
 Thus, Thai companies were given preference and foreign companies were not allowed to file patents.
-They could only do so by collaboration with local firm.
+They could only do so by collaboration with local firms.

-Few years ago, it was unthinkable that Thai government would ever legalize medicinal cannabis.
-Government had always acted very harshly for production/illegal smuggling of methamphetamine.
+A few years ago, it was unthinkable that the Thai government would ever legalize medicinal cannabis.
+The government had always acted very harshly for the production/illegal smuggling of methamphetamine.
 Dealers of such products were considered as enemies of the nation and were punished accordingly.
-State followed Zero tolerance policy against drug smuggling.
+The state followed a Zero tolerance policy against drug smuggling.

-An ill lady named Yuki, was suffering with hypokalaemia [serum concentration of potassium] health problems, including diabetes so she decided to try the drug.
+An ill lady named Yuki was suffering from hypokalaemia [serum concentration of potassium] health problems, including diabetes so she decided to try the drug.

 She took ganja first time when she was 29 years old to ease herself from crippling pain, at the age of 41, she bought some marijuana and asked her husband to roll her a joint.

-“All the pain and sufferings had gone and finally she could sleep like a baby, she said.
+“All the pain and suffering had gone and finally she could sleep like a baby, she said.
 Next morning she even felt her appetite after a long time”.